LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotBasics.md

 - **Bot Type**: Read-only.
 This is always Consumer Facing Bot.

 - **Bot Language**: Read-only.
-This setting determines the language that the bot uses to respond.
-For a complex bot, i.e., one that uses an intent [domain](intent-builder-domains.html) for intent matching, this must be the language of the domain that is associated with the bot.
-Otherwise, errors occur during NLU processing.
-For a simple bot, i.e., one that doesn't use an intent domain, this can be any language.
-In this latter case, the bot needs to use pattern matching to handle the user response.
+This setting identifies the language that the bot uses to respond.
+The language should be selected based on how the bot is trained: If the bot uses an intent domain, the bot language must be the same as the language of the domain that is associated with the bot.
+If these languages don't match, errors during NLU processing occur.
+Alternatively, if the bot uses only pattern matching, the bot language can be any language.
 You specify the bot language when you create the bot, and it can’t be changed afterward.

 - **Bot Template**: Read-only.
 To facilitate the rapid creation of bots, all bots are based on [templates](conversation-builder-templates-overview.html).
 The default template is Basic, which uses English and includes just a Welcome dialog.
 You select the template when you create the bot, and it can’t be changed afterward.